-- Pressing button 'A' will unlock the base vehicle cab doors only. - Please note that the habitation door lock will give an audible click, but will not unlock. - Pressing button 'B' will lock both the base vehicle cab doors and the rear habitation door. - Pressing button 'C' will unlock the rear habitation door only. - Please note that the base vehicle cab doors will give an audible click, but will not unlock.
+- Pressing button 'A' will unlock the base vehicle cab doors only. - Pressing button 'B' will lock both the base vehicle cab doors and the rear habitation door. - Pressing button 'C' will unlock the rear sliding doors only.
+Please note that the base vehicle cab doors will give an audible click, but will not unlock.